kmuv1t/CountryAPI/README.md

 Execution:
 =====

+- First install the dependencies:
+> pip install -r requirements.txt

-- To run the program type the following command:
+- Then run the program by typing the following command:
 > python main.py

 ![](img/Menu.png)